Interested in the MA Program ?

 30 Units total for the MA:

-- 18 units (6 courses) of “electives” (coursework from the credential programs and must include one of the courses about Autism Spectrum Disorders)
+- 15 units (5 courses) of “electives” (coursework selected from one type of credential program and must include one of the courses about Autism Spectrum Disorders).

-- 12 units (4 courses) that provide instruction in designing a research project, getting university approval to conduct research (IRB Proposal), writing a literature review to identify any related studies that support the study and summarizing research results
+- 15 units (5 core courses) that provide instruction in designing a research project, language class, getting university approval to conduct research (IRB Proposal), writing a literature review to identify any related studies that support the study and summarizing research results.

 MA Courses (designing and completing a study)